martenframework/marten/docs/docs/models-and-databases/reference/query-set.md

 ### `icontains`

-Allows to filter records based on field values that contain a specific substring, in a case-insensitive way.
+Allows filtering records based on field values that contain a specific substring, in a case-insensitive way.

 ```crystal
 Article.all.filter(title__icontains: "tech")